lukaszsobek/shopping-cart/README.md

 - Can see cart summary below cart (net + gross)
 - Can see tax amounts separated by tax amount

-Known bugs:
-- Trying to edit an item for the second time crashes the application

 Currently missing features:
 - Tests (only render is tested)
 - Flowtype